Pradeepcbk/Gesture-Recognition-using-deep-neural-networks/README.md

 #### Concept of checkpoints are used for storing the trained weights.
 The same is being loaded to avoid the training time at the time of prediction.
 For more information on this: https://www.tensorflow.org/guide/checkpoints

 10-fold validation approach is used to determine the percentage of correct results - 95%

+The original project which is modified here is present here: https://www.slideshare.net/PradeepSiddagangaiah/gesture-recognition-usinginertialsensors